In-Memory-Ceremony-hug

 Will VVMF pay for or arrange my travel to Washington, D.C.?

 While we hope all family members can attend, VVMF cannot pay for or arrange your travel to Washington, D.C.
-We do provide bus transportation from the host hotel to and from the ceremony.
-Host hotel information will be announced in early 2024.
+We do provide bus transportation from the headquarters hotel to and from the ceremony.
+Hotel information is listed above.
+Updates will be sent via email and posted on this page as they are made available.

 How is the In Memory program/ceremony funded?